dishitashetty/dishitashetty/README.md

 - 👋 Hi, I’m @dishitashetty
 - 👀 I’m interested in film, dance, and, of course, coding!
-- 🌱 I’m pretty new to CS and am currently learning about the different data strucutres C++ has to offer :)
-- 💞️ I’m working on making a website for myself, and am hoping to learn HTML through that
+- 🌱 I’m working on making a website for myself, and a website that recommends movies based on criteria
-- 📫 You can reach me at dishitashetty@gmail.com, or @dishita_shetty_ on instagram <3
+- 📫 You can reach me at dishita@umich.edu, or @dishita_shetty_ on instagram <3